retrixe/octyne/API.md

 ### GET /ott (one-time ticket)

-Provides you with a one-time ticket which can be used for authenticating with certain endpoints (see the s[Authentication](#authentication) section for more details).
+Provides you with a one-time ticket which can be used for authenticating with certain endpoints (see the [Authentication](#authentication) section for more details).

 **Response:**